← Back to research

 • No-code option — AutoGen Studio allows prototyping without writing code

-• Clear upgrade path — Microsoft Agent Framework provides enterprise-ready migration target
+• Clear upgrade path — Official migration guide to Microsoft Agent Framework published alongside the 1.0 GA

 Cautions